KediyaVis/Regression/NaiveBayes/Intro.md

 -  **Document Classification**: Classify news articles, emails, etc.

  **Class Activity:**
-- Ask students: *Which of these applications do you encounter daily?*
+- *Which of these applications do you encounter daily?*
-- Quick show of hands for spam filtering, movie reviews, etc.

 ---